johnnyawesome/YouTubeStopAutoplay/README.md

 ## What the script does

-I find it annoying that, by default, YouTube just keeps playing the next suggestion.
+By default, YouTube keeps playing the next video in the suggestions.
 Most of the time, those suggestions aren't very good.

-This script simply toggles the 'Autoplay' button to 'OFF'.
+This script simply toggles the 'Autoplay' button to 'OFF' automatically.

 ### Playlists will still autoplay when using this script.

-Playlists are obviously content that is coherent, so here, autoplay is fine, of course.
+Playlists are obviously content where Autoplay makes total sense: *The script will not stop Autoplay when you're watching videos from a playlist.*

 ## How to run the script